-The Psychology clinic provides psychological assessment, therapy and psychometric assessments at low cost.
+The Psychology clinic provides psychological assessment, therapy and psychometric assessments.
 Our services are for adults, children, adolescents and their families, the general community as well as University staff and students.

 As a teaching, training and research clinic at the University of Sydney, our clinic is staffed by postgraduate trainees who work under the supervision of highly experienced clinical psychologists and neuropsychologists.
 Our treatments and psychometric assessments reflect the latest developments in clinical practice and the highest standards of care.